CLEMMONS FAMILY FARM

 Picture

-As part of its revitalization program, the Clemmons Family Farm is exploring collaboration with farmers in Vermont and neighboring states.
-We are in dialogue with the University of Vermont Center for Sustainable Agriculture, the Southern University Agricultural Research and Extension Center, the Alabama A&M Forestry, Ecology and Wildlife Program, and others who are interested in sustainable agriculture and silviculture initiatives.
+As part of its revitalization program, Clemmons Family Farm conserved 122 acres of the Clemmons Farm's forest and adjacent agricultural fields through a conservation easement to protect the natural resources and open spaces from development.
+This work is in partnership with Vermont Land Trust, Vermont Housing and Conservation Board, and American Farmland Trust.
+We are in dialogue with the University of Vermont Center for Sustainable Agriculture, the Southern University Agricultural Research and Extension Center, the Alabama A&M Forestry, Ecology and Wildlife Program, and others to explore new sustainable agriculture and silviculture initiatives on the farm.

 LEARN ABOUT OUR VISION